nissaRevane/cybershield/README.md

 The first idea is to try every combinaition of 3 measures.
 But we only sent a request if the cost constraint is respected and if at least one measure risk have a better coverage than the best.
 If this new combinaison is better than the best, we update the best combinaison.

-There is 15 measures, so there is 2730 (15 x 14 x 13) combinaisons of 3 measures.
+There is 15 measures, so there is 455(3 out of 15) combinaisons of 3 measures.
 But we can reduce this number by removing the combinaisons with a cost higher than 100k.
 We can also remove the combinaisons with a risk coverage lower than the best coverage for every risk.